mnb3000/a1111-forge-svd-docker/README.md

 ## Building the Docker image

 > [!NOTE]
-> You will need to edit the `docker-bake.hcl` file and update `USERNAME`,
+> You will need to edit the `docker-bake.hcl` file, uncomment line with `tags` and update `RELEASE`.
-> and `RELEASE`.
-You can obviously edit the other values too, but these
-> are the most important ones.
+> You can obviously edit the other values too, but these are the most important ones.

 <!-- > [!IMPORTANT] -->
 <!-- > In order to cache the models, you will need at least 32GB of CPU/system -->